coatl-dev/coatl-dev.github.io/_posts/2024-03-23-announcing-our-docker-image-for-ci.md

 We believe that `six` will be a valuable addition to your development toolkit, offering a seamless and efficient experience for legacy project maintenance.
 Your feedback is crucial to us, so please don't hesitate to share your thoughts, suggestions, and any issues you encounter while using `six`.

 Thank you for choosing `six` for your Jython/Python 2.7 development needs.
+For detailed usage instructions and contributions, visit our [GitHub repository].

 Happy coding!

 <!-- External links -->
 [Azure Pipelines]: https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/jobs-job-container?view=azure-pipelines